 - Sweet Lemon Vinaigrette

-My homemade Italian dressing recipe is fresh, authentic & a great marinade mix!
-We think this Italian vinaigrette is the best dressing – better than Olive Garden or Wishbone any day!
-A perfect dressing for any of your favorite salads!
+This homemade Italian dressing recipe is zesty, fresh, and authentic – better than Olive Garden or Wishbone any day!
+Perfect for your favorite salad, pasta salad, or even as a marinade.

 - Yield: scant 2 cups 1x